airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/install-your-website-chatbot.md

 ### 3. Test your bot now

 You have completed all the heavy lifting.
-Open your website in private mode (Incognito window) to avoid any cache issues and you will find EleAPI eleapi on your website.
+Open your website in private mode (Incognito window) to avoid any cache issues and you will find EleAPI EleApi on your website.